-The School and all Parents and family members (family) of students, including the family of the students participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act ("ESEA"), agree that this compact outlines how the family, the entire school staff, and the students will share the responsibility for improved student academic achievement and the means by which the school and family will build and develop a partnership that will help children achieve the State's high standards.
+The school, Students, legal guardians and family members (family) of Students, Student participating in activities, services, and programs funded by Title I, Part A of the Elementary and Secondary Education Act ("ESEA"), agree that this compact outlines how the family, the entire school staff, and the Students will share the responsibility for improved Student academic achievement and the means by which the school and family will build and develop a partnership that will help children achieve the State's high standards.

-This school-family compact is in effect during the school year 2023-24.
+This school-family compact is in effect during the school year 2024-25.